Choosing to form an LLC is a huge decision. Arizona has many benefits for business owners looking to do so, but it also comes with some risks.

-The taxes LLCs pay vary from state to state.
+The taxes on LLCs may vary from state to state.
 In Arizona, LLCs are treated as pass-through entities for tax purposes.

 This means that taxes on profits and losses will be paid by the members of an Arizona LLC personally rather than taxed at a company level.

-For this reason, if you expect to generate large sums of profit through your Arizona LLC, then this business structure might not be the most ideal for you.
+For this reason, if you expect to generate large sums of profit through your Arizona LLC, then this business structure might not be ideal for you.

-On the other hand, if you are a small business owner who expects to make only modest profits, then you might be better of as a sole proprietorship after all.
+On the other hand, if you are a small business owner who expects to make only modest profits, then you might be better off as a sole proprietorship after all.

 As with any business structure decision, it is important to fully understand how each choice may affect you before making a final decision.

 Discussing your options with an Arizona LLC formation specialist can help you better understand which option will work best for you and your company's unique needs.